Hydrogenation

 Steps in the hydrogenation of a C=C double bond at a catalyst surface, for example Ni or Pt :

 (1) The reactants are adsorbed on the catalyst surface and H_{2} dissociates.
 (2) An H atom bonds to one C atom.
 The other C atom is still attached to the surface.
 (3) A second C atom bonds to an H atom.
 The molecule leaves the surface.

 Hydrogenation is a chemical reaction between molecular hydrogen (H_{2}) and another compound or element, usually in the presence of a catalyst such as nickel, palladium or platinum.
 The process is commonly employed to reduce or saturate organic compounds.
 Hydrogenation typically constitutes the addition of pairs of hydrogen atoms to a molecule, often an alkene.
 Catalysts are required for the reaction to be usable; non-catalytic hydrogenation takes place only at very high temperatures.
 Hydrogenation reduces double and triple bonds in hydrocarbons.

 Process

-Hydrogenation has three components, the unsaturated substrate, the hydrogen (or hydrogen source) and, invariably, a catalyst.
-The reduction reaction is carried out at different temperatures and pressures depending upon the substrate and the activity of the catalyst.

-Related or competing reactions

-The same catalysts and conditions that are used for hydrogenation reactions can also lead to isomerization of the alkenes from cis to trans.
-This process is of great interest because hydrogenation technology generates most of the trans fat in foods.
-A reaction where bonds are broken while hydrogen is added is called hydrogenolysis, a reaction that may occur to carbon-carbon and carbon-heteroatom (oxygen, nitrogen or halogen) bonds.
-Some hydrogenations of polar bonds are accompanied by hydrogenolysis.
+Hydrogenation has three components, the hydrogen source, the unsaturated substrate, and, generally, a catalyst.
+The conditions of the reaction - solvent (if any), temperatures, pressures - are determined by these same components.
+Some hydrogenations proceed at 1 atmosphere and at room temperature, while others proceed well at hundreds of degrees centigrade and hundreds of atmospheres pressure.
+Illustrative of a more demanding conditions is the hydrogenation of diethyl adipate, which is conducted at 2000-3000 psi H_{2} pressure and 255 °C. By contrast, hydrogenation of a terminal alkene using a homogeneous rhodium-based catalyst proceeds at 1 atm H_{2} and room temperature.

 Hydrogen sources

-For hydrogenation, the obvious source of hydrogen is H2 gas itself, which is typically available commercially within the storage medium of a pressurized cylinder.
-The hydrogenation process often uses greater than 1 atmosphere of H2, usually conveyed from the cylinders and sometimes augmented by "booster pumps".
-Gaseous hydrogen is produced industrially from hydrocarbons by the process known as steam reforming.
-For many applications, hydrogen is transferred from donor molecules such as formic acid, isopropanol, and dihydroanthracene.
-These hydrogen donors undergo dehydrogenation to, respectively, carbon dioxide, acetone, and anthracene.
-These processes are called transfer hydrogenations.
+As illustrated by the preceding examples, hydrogenation reactions generally employ gaseous, elemental dihydrogen (H2), which is available commercially as pressurized cylinders.
+The hydrogenation process may require greater than one atmosphere of hydrogen.
+In some applications, a process termed transfer hydrogenation is used, wherein the hydrogen atoms added in the hydrogenation reaction are derived from compounds other than H_{2}, e.g., formic acid, isopropanol, and dihydroanthracene (substrates dehydrogenated to yield, respectively, carbon dioxide, acetone, and anthracene.